matkrin/pyfast-ui/docs/usage.md

 ### Creep Correction

-- None
+- None: Do not apply a creep correction but just perform an interpolation.
-- sin
+- sin: Creep correction by fitting a sin function.
-- bezier
+- bezier: Creep correction by fitting a bezier curve.
-- root
+- root: Creep correction by fitting a root function.
 - Bezier parameters:
   - Weight boundry
   - Creep num cols